katiestar99/ansible/docs/docsite/rst/network/user_guide/network_resource_modules.rst

 Network Resource Modules
 ************************

-Ansible network resource modules simplify and standardize how you manage different network devices.
+Assible network resource modules simplify and standardize how you manage different network devices.
 Network devices separate configuration into sections (such as interfaces and VLANs) that apply to a network service.
-Ansible network resource modules take advantage of this to allow you to configure subsections or *resources* within the network device configuration.
+Assible network resource modules take advantage of this to allow you to configure subsections or *resources* within the network device configuration.
 Network resource modules provide a consistent experience across different network devices.

 .. contents::